Photo provided by Prof Mike Young.

 - There should be a fully regionalised structure implemented across the agency;

 - Argued strongly for the maintenance of government support for rural industries at a time where central agencies were questioning the need for government funding;

-- Introduced the concept of food and fibre security as a role for government;
+- Introduced the concept of food and fibre security as an emerging global issue and indicated this should be a role for government to address;

 - In recognising a broader role for the agency and the increasing socio-economic pressures being experienced by the farming sector, recommended stronger economic and social research and extension services.
 The report also recommended the establishment of a Division of Economics, Marketing and Farm Management;